romanpiacquadio/traackr-challenge/README.md

      ```bash
      node index.js
      ```
-   - The result will be displayed in the console.
+   - The result will be displayed in an output file called output.txt

 ## Example